 Connect with family

 If possible, offer your returning moms and dads flex time to connect with their children and/or caregivers while at work.
 A few moments of interaction via phone or video call can do wonders for their peace of mind.
 While this takes a few minutes out of the workday, the small interruptions often deliver a positive return.
 Worry-free parents are likely to be more focused, attentive, and productive on the job.

 Help with logistics

-There are small ways you can help returning parents, as well.
-Many parents turn to delivery services for the basics: diapers, wipes, and formula.
-If you can allow deliveries at the office for these, you can ease worrying about porch pirates and even save parents a trip to the big box store.
+You can help returning parents in other ways as well.
+Many parents turn to delivery services for diapers, wipes, accessories, and more.
+Allowing these deliveries at the office can ease their worries about home-delivery theft and save them trips to the store.

 Start a dialog

-As you and your employee plan for parental leave, let them know you are anxious to help them make the transition back to work with support and services at their disposal.
-Knowing you’re there to help may be a critical step in easing them back to the fold.
+Let employees know you also look forward to helping them transition back to work with support and services when that time comes.
+Knowing you’re there to help may be a critical factor in their easing back into the fold.

 Working parents are the backbone of the American industry.
 And a return from parental leave can be difficult for new mothers and fathers who experience a hard time transitioning from home life back to work.
 Identifying ways to support them helps make for a win-win scenario.